Some Medicare plans may include coverage for the shingles shot, but it’s not covered under Original Medicare (Parts A and B).

 According to the Centers for Disease Control and Prevention (CDC), there are 2 vaccines licensed and recommended to prevent shingles in the U.S.: Shingrix and Zostavax.2 The CDC recommends that healthy adults 50 years and older get 2 doses of Shingrix, separated by 2 to 6 months, to prevent shingles and the complications from the disease.3

-You can generally get a shingles shot at any doctor’s office or most pharmacies.
-If you go to a pharmacy, you’ll need a doctor’s prescription.*
+You can generally get a shingles shot at most pharmacies.
+To get the shot at a pharmacy, you may need a doctor’s prescription.*

 To find Humana in-network doctor’s offices or pharmacies near you that offer the vaccine, use Humana’s Find a doctor tool.